Skip to main content

 Written by Emily Zaehring

-If you're planning an event with Q&A, you might want to know what questions your audience will have before the meeting starts.
-There are a few reasons to do this.ย
+If you’re planning an event with Q&A, it can be valuable to know what questions your audience has before the meeting starts.
+Here’s why:

 Did this answer your question?